 In the United States, the MBA has been a rite of passage to the C-Suite.
 This is because it’s one of the only postgraduate programs that ensures graduates have the holistic understanding of business and analytical skills required for successful executive management and leadership.
 However, as the lines of organisational function blur in the modern business environment, MBAs are sought after at all levels across the world.

-According to a survey of 179 employers around the world by the Graduate Management Admission Council (GMAC), demand for MBA graduates is skyrocketing globally.
-In fact, 85 per cent of employers are expecting to hire more MBA graduates in 2016 than they were in 2015.
-Three out of four employers are looking to take on new MBA hires this year, and slightly less (73 per cent) are offering internships exclusively to MBA students.
+According to a survey of 167 employers around the world by the Graduate Management Admission Council (GMAC), demand for MBA graduates is skyrocketing globally.
+In fact, the GMAC survey also states that nearly 8 in 10 (79%) employers expect to hire MBA graduates in 2017.

 Recruiter for General Electric (GE), Chris Thomas, told Business Because that he regularly seeks MBA talent for GE's Experienced Commercial Leadership Program because of the multi-faceted professionalism that graduates demonstrate.

 "We've found that MBAs have the skill-sets to approach a wide array of projects from a multiple functional standpoint, as opposed to just being skewed to a finance or accounting specific approach," he said.

 "They tend to be better communicators; not only understanding or analysing a problem and coming up with a solution, but being able to pitch it, sell it, and build interest."

 In the Asia-Pacific region, employers were seeking graduates for a variety of reasons.
 According to 2016 Corporate Recruiters Survey from GMAC, the most commonly cited organisational benefits offered by MBA graduates were they:

 • Offer new perspectives on the status quo (50 per cent)